 In this course, students are taught basic principles of pharmacology including its relationship to the health of individuals and families.
 Course topics include drug actions, drug interactions, therapeutic and adverse effects of drugs, food-drug interactions, drug classifications, and the basic pharmacology of commonly used medications.
 Emphasis is placed on nursing responsibilities and client education.

 This course will prepare students to use the nursing process to care for adult medical and surgical clients.
 The course will focus on developing basic critical thinking, health promotion, communication, and assessment skills.
 Care planning, nursing interventions, patient education, and health care technologies will also be addressed.
 Course-specific content will include nursing care related to health care alterations in the following body systems: respiratory, cardiac, renal, endocrine, and peripheral vascular.
 Students will participate in clinical education activities in a medical-surgical acute or chronic care setting.

 This course will prepare students to care for women and infants during the prenatal, labor and delivery, postpartum, and neonatal periods.
 Topics will include issues affecting childbearing families including fertility, pregnancy, childbirth, postpartum care, and common problems in infancy.
 The course will also address common mental health issues affecting families during the transition to parenthood.
 Through clinical and/or laboratory simulation experiences, students will address the health needs of women and infants before, during, and after pregnancy as well as throughout infancy.

-In this course, students will learn about normal growth and development of children, health care needs of children and families, health promotion, risk reduction, and childhood health problems of acute and long-term nature, as well as the influence of illness on the family.
-Through structured, sequential, competency based clinical assignments and/or simulation experiences, you will develop plans of care that address the health and nursing needs of children and beginning/developing families.
+In this course, you will learn about normal growth and development of children, health care needs of children and families, health promotion, risk reduction, and childhood health problems of acute and long-term nature, as well as the influence of illness on the family.
+Through structured, sequential, competency-based clinical assignments and/or simulation experiences, you will develop plans of care that address the health and nursing needs of children and beginning/developing families.